AckerlyXu/heima/articles/storage/storage-import-export-tool-preparing-hard-drives-import-v1.md

 -   Copy the data to each of your hard drives

- For a sample workflow, see [Sample Workflow to Prepare Hard Drives for an Import Job](/documentation/articles/storage-import-export-tool-sample-preparing-hard-drives-import-job-workflow-v1/).
+ For a sample workflow, see [Sample Workflow to Prepare Hard Drives for an Import Job](./storage-import-export-tool-sample-preparing-hard-drives-import-job-workflow-v1.md).

 ##  <a name="PrepareHardDrives_IdentifytheDatatoBeImported"></a> Identify the Data to Be Imported
  The first step to creating an import job is to determine which directories and files you are going to import.
 This can be a list of directories, a list of unique files, or a combination of those two.
 When a directory is included, all files in the directory and its subdirectories will be part of the import job.

-> [AZURE.NOTE]
+> [!NOTE]
 >  Since subdirectories are included recursively when a parent directory is included, specify only the parent directory.
 Do not also specify any of its subdirectories.
 >
 >  Currently, the Azure Import/Export tool has the following limitation: if a directory contains more data than a hard drive can contain, then the directory needs to be broken into smaller directories.
 For example, if a directory contains 2.5TB of data and the hard drive's capacity is only 2TB, then you need to break the 2.5TB directory into smaller directories.
 This limitation will be addressed in a later version of the tool.